Logo

 You'll love the park's long, wide sand beaches like Mile and Half Mile, so rare in Maine.
 Enjoyed as a recreational resource, the beaches are also essential nesting areas for endangered least terns and piping plovers and resting and feeding areas for other shorebirds.
 From the top of Griffith Head, a rocky headland overlooking the park, you can view sweeping seascapes and spot the lighthouses on Seguin Island, The Cuckolds, and Hendricks Head.

-Midcoast Maine ...explore it from Waldoboro
+Midcoast Maine ...explore it from Le Vatout

 Scenic Attractions